Amnesty International campaigners outside the Supreme Court | Lara Whyte

 These proposed legislative changes are very significant, especially in the current absence of functioning devolution – which is the most common excuse for inaction.
 “It seems as though the rights of women in Northern Ireland were traded as part of the devolution settlement,” said Maria Miller MP said, during last week’s debate.

 Heidi Allen was one of two MPs who spoke of their own experiences of abortion in the House of Commons – a first for the British parliament.

-A majority of the Supreme Court found that the current law’s prohibition on abortion in Northern Ireland, even in cases of fatal fetal abnormality and sexual crimes, is incompatible with Article 8 (right to private and family life) of the European human rights convention, though it ultimately dismissed the case.
+A majority of the Supreme Court found that the current law’s prohibition on abortion in Northern Ireland, even in cases of fatal foetal abnormality and sexual crimes, is incompatible with Article 8 (right to private and family life) of the European Convention on Human Rights, though it ultimately dismissed the case.

 The result has been seized upon by both sides as a victory – yet more evidence of how polarised this debate has become.